cafeduke/cafeduke.github.io/_posts/java/2017-01-01-executive-service-task-dependency.md

             // setTaskToCheck = currTask.setIntask intersection setAllValidTask
             setTaskToCheck.addAll(currTask.setInTask);
             setTaskToCheck.retainAll(setAllValidTask);

             // Add current task to completion sub set
             setCompletionSubset.add (currTask);

             // Remove the current entry
             iter.remove();
          }
       }
       setCompletedTask.addAll(setCompletionSubset);
       Util.threadLog("Status report - ExecutingTask=" \+ mapExecutingTaskToResult.keySet() + " CompletedTask=" \+ setCompletionSubset + " InTaskToCheck=" \+ setTaskToCheck);

       return setTaskToCheck;
    }
 }
 ```
 Note

-*   When a task has completed, it is removed from mapExecutingTaskToResult.
+*   When a task has completed, it is removed from `mapExecutingTaskToResult`.
 Since it is no more an executing task.

-*   All completed tasks are added to setCompletedTask
+*   All completed tasks are added to `setCompletedTask
+    `

-*   The returned set is called setTaskToCheck  \- We need to check if these tasks can be executed next or not!
+*   The returned set is called `setTaskToCheck`  \- We need to check if these tasks can be executed next or not!

 When this function completes we have a set of valid tasks that were dependent on completed tasks.